SudoSidat/csv-formatter-rs/README.md

 ```
 * The menu will appear asking which feed you want to clean.
 * Always try 9 for all files, if there an issue with a file it script will stop running there and you will have to manually rerun for each file using the menu.
+* When you select your option, script will start to run and will auto detect delimiter.
 * Once the script has run succesfully, it will create a folder in the directory called "Cleaned Files" and ouput CSV's will be named correctly for Rentsense.

 ## Common Errors